FirasatJhujh/Calculator-Version-1.0/README.md

 4 - open C Drive search Program Files (x86) and find Calculator directory or folder create a shortcut of Calculator.

 ##
+Feel free to reach out if you have any suggestions for a new project or ideas on how to enhance the current one.
+If you encounter any issues while running the program, please don't hesitate to contact me for assistance.

+Email **www.realfirasat@gmail.com**